 All forms and procedures for the IRB application can be found at http://www.wou.edu/irb

 Final written comprehensive examination will be based upon areas of study in the approved program.
 Subject area questions will be based upon the statement of components, objectives and requirements outlined.
 Comprehensive written examinations are taken during the student’s last quarter of study or after all courses have been completed for a particular degree.
-The examination is designed to be taken in two morning sessions.
-The dates for comprehensive examinations are established by the University each term.
-Individual test dates for comprehensive examinations are not allowed.
+The examination is designed to be taken in the first six weeks of the term via communication with your program coordinator.
 Comprehensive exams are not offered during the summer.
-Students that are enrolled in a fully online program such as Criminal Justice will not be required to attend this campus session; sessions requirements will be determined by your individual advisor.

 Written comprehensive examinations will be graded as follows: